Risks and Opportunities are Everywhere

 Businesses evaluate risks and opportunities every time they make a decision.
 It is all about weighing the probability of a positive outcome versus the impact or cost of a negative outcome from an action taken.

 For most organizations ISO 9001:2015 provides a Quality Management System (QMS) that can address the risks and opportunities.
-This can be accomplished in a number of ways including performing a Strengths, Weaknesses Opportunity, and Threat (SWOT) analysis.
+This can be accomplished in a number of ways including performing a Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis.
 A SWOT analysis enables businesses to identify strengths and weaknesses.
 It can also provide information that allows informed decision making in adapting business models.